ayakayorihiro/cs6120-project/blog-post/index.md

 # Introduction

-We present `BRAWN`, the Big Red AWk iNterpreter.
+We report on `BRAWN`, the Big Red AWk iNterpreter.
 Our project is in service of `AWK`, which is a scripting language used to process text in a filter style.
 We build a new `LLVM` frontend for `AWK`, and then leverage `LLVM`'s backend to generate optimized machine code.

 # Implementation